orviwan/OpenGlassesFirmware/README.md

 - Subscribe to the Photo Data Characteristic for photo streaming
 - Use the Photo Control Characteristic to trigger single-shot or interval photos

+### Detailed Photo Streaming Instructions

+**1. Photo Control (`PHOTO_CONTROL_UUID`: `a1b20002-7c4d-4e2a-9f1b-1234567890ab`) - Client Writes**

+To control photo capture, your client application should write a single byte to this characteristic:

+*   **`-1` (or `0xFF` if sending as `uint8_t`): Trigger Single Photo**
+    *   The device will capture and send one photo.
+*   **`0`: Stop Capture**
+    *   Stops any ongoing interval capture.
+*   **`5` to `127`: Start Interval Capture (Interval in Seconds)**
+    *   The device will capture photos at the specified interval (e.g., a value of `10` means every 10 seconds).
+    *   The firmware enforces a minimum interval of 5 seconds.

+**2. Photo Data (`PHOTO_DATA_UUID`: `a1b20001-7c4d-4e2a-9f1b-1234567890ab`) - Device Sends Notifications**

+Once photo capture is triggered, the device sends the JPEG image data in chunks via BLE notifications.
+Your client should:

+1.  **Subscribe to Notifications:** Enable notifications for this characteristic.
+2.  **Reassemble Chunks:** Each notification packet has the following structure:
+    *   **Data Chunks:**
+        *   Header (2 bytes): A 16-bit chunk counter (little-endian).
+This counter starts at `0` for the first chunk of an image and increments for each subsequent data chunk of that image.
+        *   Payload (up to 200 bytes): Raw JPEG image data bytes.
+    *   Collect these chunks and append the payload data in the order indicated by the chunk counter.
+3.  **Detect End-of-Photo:**
+    *   When all image data for a photo has been sent, the device will send a special 2-byte marker:
+        *   `Byte 0`: `0xFF`
+        *   `Byte 1`: `0xFF`
+    *   This signifies that the current photo transmission is complete.
+4.  **Verify CRC32 Checksum:**
+    *   Immediately following the End-of-Photo marker, the device sends one more special chunk containing a CRC32 checksum for the entire original JPEG image:
+        *   Header (2 bytes): `0xFE 0xFE`
+        *   Payload (4 bytes): The 32-bit CRC32 checksum, sent in little-endian byte order.
+    *   Your client should calculate the CRC32 of the reassembled JPEG data and compare it against this received value.
+If they match, the image was received correctly.
+If not, the image may be corrupted.

 ## Advanced
 - Modular code: see `src/audio_handler.cpp`, `audio_ulaw.cpp`, `photo_manager.cpp`
 - All streaming logic is non-blocking and runs in parallel tasks